Black Cobra Woman: Plot

 Judas later announces he has to leave the city for business reasons.
-His brother Julius pretends to leave Hong Kong as well.
+His brother Jules pretends to leave Hong Kong as well.
 Eva takes advantage of this opportunity to invite Gerri to Judas' home.
-Julius secretly watches the house and sees the couple have sex.
+Jules secretly watches the house and sees the couple have sex.
 After they fall asleep, he places the black mamba in their bedroom.
 Being more comfortable with snakes, Eva survives by remaining calm.
 Gerri, however, is bitten and dies.
-With no more women competing for Eva's attention, Julius invites her on a trip to the island where he was born.
+With no more women competing for Eva's attention, Jules invites her on a trip to the island where he was born.
 Realizing he is the one attacking her lovers, she pretends to be in love with him and accepts his invitation.
-At the island, Eva enlists two locals to dispatch Julius with another serpent.
+At the island, Eva enlists two locals to dispatch Jules with another serpent.
 Judas loses his interest in her after finding out what has transpired.
 Eva does not mind, she picks the black mamba from its cage and starts dancing with it, knowing that the animal only kills when sensing fear.
 However, after remembering the role that snake took in Gerri's death, and all the violence that ensued, Eva's emotions get the better of her.
 The black mamba senses her fear and kills her.